 Probabilistic Cash Flow

-If you want to investigate how risks and uncertainty in your model affect your cash flow, the Probabilistic Cash Flow (PCF) is the report for you.
+If you want to investigate how risks and uncertainty in your model affects your cash flow, the Probabilistic Cash Flow (PCF) is the report for you.

-The report is hidden by default.
-To see it, open the Options dialog and ensure it is selected in the "Show" column.
+he report is hidden by default.
+To see it, open the Options dialog and make sure it is selected in the “Show” column.

 The source of the cost data

-In Safran Risk costs can be modeled as resources in the Schedule or as cost elements in the Cost tab.
-You can create a PCF report using whichever method you are using.
-You will see two toggle buttons in the top right corner if both data types are available.
+In Safran Risk costs can be modeled as either resources in the Schedule or as cost elements in the Cost tab.
+Whichever method you are using you can create a PCF report.
+If both types of data is available you will see two toggle buttons in the top right corner.
 Select the one that you want to use.

 The PCF report

-As long as the PCF tab is visible, the PCF report will always be produced after running a risk analysis.
-All the costs and dates necessary to create cash are gathered in each iteration.
-After the analysis, all cash flows are combined to create the PCF report.
+As long as the PCF tab is visible, the PCF report will always be produced after a risk analysis is run.
+Each iteration all the costs and dates necessary to create a cash are gathered.
+After the analysis all of the cash flows are combined to create the PCF report.

-You can select which results should be visible in the chart in the bottom right corner.
+In the bottom right corner you can select which results that should be visible in the chart.

-"Set Start" allows you to set a start date for data collection.
-For example, if you are only interested in costs incurred after 2021, you put this to 1 January 2022.
+“Set Start” allows you to set a start date data collection.
+E.g. if you are only interested in costs incurred after 2021, you set this to 1 January 2022.

-The "Histogram Bar Width" lets you select the period you want.
+The “Histogram Bar Width” lets you select the period that you’re interested in.

 The Chart

-Results will be displayed for Deterministic, Mean, and Percentiles.
+Results will be displayed for Deterministic, Mean and Percentiles.
 The percentiles are based on the selected focus percentiles.
-You can see the periodic and cumulative cash flow for each data set.
+For each data set you can see both the periodic and the cumulative cashflow.
 Note that periodic cash flow for percentiles will not add up to the cumulative cash flow.

 The colors of any of the curves or histograms can be changed in the Options: